chuangus/HKEX-IPO-app/README.md

 ### Press link to use APP https://share.streamlit.io/epiphronquant/hkex-ipo-app/main/HKEX_IPO_app.py

 This app visualizes HKEX IPO data from 2018 onwards for healthcare stocks and 2019 onwards for all stocks.
-It gets updated automatically every Sunday noon Hong Kong time.
+It gets updated automatically every Sunday noon, Hong Kong time.

+**Key Assumptions**
+1. Relistings, Spinoff of listed company, Secondary Listing, Additional shares of a listed company are NOT considered IPOs.*
+2. When computing returns, we use close data rather than adjusted close.
+Thus the return does not reflect dividends but reflects stock splits/merge.
+3. There will be no major changes in AA stock's page layout and URL for the auto updater to work.

 **Data Sources**